Crew member sues Alec Baldwin, others over ‘Rust’ shooting

 It is the first known lawsuit of what could be many stemming from the Oct.
 21 shooting, which also injured “Rust” director Joel Souza.

-“Simply put there was no reason for a live bullet to be placed in that .45 Colt revolver or to be present anywhere on the ‘Rust’ set, and the presence of a bullet in a revolver posed a lethal threat to everyone in its vicinity,” the lawsuit says.
+He said he had seen guns sitting unattended in the dirt a few days earlier in the shoot, and had warned the people responsible about them.

-The suit says Svetnoy was setting up lighting within 6 or 7 feet (2 meters) of Baldwin.
+On the day of the shooting, he was setting up lighting within 6 or 7 feet (2 meters) of Baldwin, the suit says.

 “What happened next will haunt Plaintiff forever,” the suit says.
 “He felt a strange and terrifying whoosh of what felt like pressurized air from his right.
 He felt what he believed was gunpowder and other residual materials directly strike the right side of his face.”